 « To understand and make oneself understood »

-In 1931, the first edition of the "Road Dictionary" was published in six languages (Danish, English, French, German, Italian, and Spanish).
+In 1931, the first edition of the "Road Technical Dictionary of Road Terms" was published in six languages: Danish, English, French, German, Italian, and Spanish.
 The World Road Association has continued working on terminology ever since.
-In 2007, the eight edition was released in five languages (English, French, German, Portuguese, and Spanish).
+In 2007, the eighth - and last hard-copy - edition was released in five languages: English, French, German, Portuguese, and Spanish.

 Responsibility of the Committee on Terminology

-The maintenance and development of the Terminology database of the World Road Association are the responsibility of the Committee on Terminology,with inputs based on the expertise of the Technical Committees and with the help of National Committees and member countries for translations into other languages than English and French.
+The Committee on Terminology is reponsible for updating and upgrading this Road Dictionary,with inputs from the experts in the Technical Committees and with the help of National Committees and member countries for translations into other languages than English and French.

-Can contribute on-line to upgrading and extending these dictionaries, by making your proposals for consideration by the Committee on Terminology.
+to contribute on-line towards upgrading and extending this Dictionary, by submitting your proposals to the Committee on Terminology for careful consideration.

-Synonyms used in other countries speaking French (Belgium, Canada, Switzerland), English (Canada, United States) or Spanish (Latin America) are also presented.
-Terms recommended by the International Organization for Standardization (ISO) or by Technical Committees of the European Committee for Standardization (CEN) have been included as well.
+Synonyms used in other countries speaking French (Belgium, Canada, Switzerland), English (Canada, United States), German (Austria, Switzerland) or Spanish (Latin America) are also presented and tagged with the standardized two-letter acronyms of their countries of origin.
+Terms and/or definitions recommended by other organizations such as the International Organization for Standardization [ISO], Technical Committees of the European Committee for Standardization [CEN], the Nordic Road Association [NVF] or the Office québécois de la langue française [OQLF], or found in European standards [EN ...], have been included as well.

-The term and its definition (or reference to the main term for the concept concerned) are complemented by grammatical attributes (where necessary), synonyms and their geographic origins, a code for classification in the nomenclature and, sometimes, an illustration.
+The term and its definition, if any, are complemented by grammatical attributes (where necessary), synonyms, if any, a code for classification in the nomenclature and, sometimes, an illustration.